home-assistant/home-assistant.io/source/_integrations/usb.markdown

   - '@bdraco'
 ---

-The `usb` "USB Discovery" integration will watch the host for USB devices.
+The USB Discovery integration will watch the host for USB devices.
 Discovered integrations will show up in the discovered section on the integrations page in the configuration panel.

 - On Linux, devices are detected as soon as they are plugged in.